 (A) Except as provided in divisions (B) and (C) of this section, the following shall apply:

-(2) No person shall be issued a commercial driver's license until the person surrenders to the registrar of motor vehicles all valid licenses issued to the person by another jurisdiction recognized by this state.
-The registrar shall report the surrender of a license to the issuing authority, together with information that a license is now issued in this state.
-The registrar shall destroy any such license that is not returned to the issuing authority.
+(2) No person's commercial driver's license temporary instruction permit shall be upgraded, and no commercial driver's license shall be upgraded, renewed, or issued to a person until the person surrenders to the registrar of motor vehicles all valid licenses and permits issued to the person by this state or by another jurisdiction recognized by this state.
+If the license or permit was issued by any other state or another jurisdiction recognized by this state, the registrar shall report the surrender of a license or permit to the issuing authority, together with information that a license or permit is now issued in this state.
+The registrar shall destroy any such license or permit that is not returned to the issuing authority.

 (3) No person who has been a resident of this state for thirty days or longer shall drive a commercial motor vehicle under the authority of a commercial driver's license issued by another jurisdiction.